LiasCode/LiasCode/README.md

 - **Code Assistant:** GPT3.5.

-- **Deployment:** Cloudflare, Vercel, Render, MongoDB Atlas, Supabase.
+- **Deployment/Hostings:** Cloudflare, Vercel, Render, MongoDB Atlas, Supabase.

 ## 🧠📚 I'm interested in delving into:
 - ⚡ Improving performance, both by using new programming languages like C, Rust, Go, and Zig, and by applying good practices and appropriate data structures.